 When writing your speech, always ensure that you write using the 1st person.
 This means, use "I" as you write.
-By doing this, your audience will recognise that what you are saying is your opinion.
+By doing this, your audience will recognise that what you're saying is your opinion.

 You should also address your audience directly as if you were actually talking to them.
-Use "you" in your writing.
-For example: "I'm sure you'd all agree that...".
+Use "we" and "you" in your writing.
+For example: "I'm sure you'd all agree that...", or "As a community, we need to...".